Mr. Airavata: Plot

-He agrees but wit favorable conditionsns.
+He agrees but with favorable conditions.
 Outside, a reporter asks her senior the reason for such a fuss.
 Then the senior explains the story.

 Six months earlier, Airavata had joined Bangalore police as the ACP.
 He brought over a big change to the crime-filled city and slowly eradicated all signs of criminal activity.
 He brings up new rules that serve the public without consulting higher officials and does these through his own money.
-These rules cause huge losses to several criminals, mostly to Prathap Kale (Prakash Raj), who immediately calls upon an enmity with Airavata.
-During this, a reporter Priya Urvashi Rautela, falls in love with Airavata and is later shown to be the girl whom he had saved previously from an accident, hence the reason for her love.
+These rules cause huge losses to several criminals, mostly to Prathap Kale, who immediately calls upon an enmity with Airavata.
+During this, a reporter Priya, falls in love with Airavata and is later shown to be the girl whom he had saved previously from an accident, hence the reason for her love.
 Despite this, Airavata does not reciprocate her feelings.
 During the preparations for a government event, Airavata is arrested by the force and is revealed to be a fake IPS officer in Karnataka.
 He reveals his story during an open court session.